Category: Interviews

 • Episode 1.
 Neurosurgery

-This week we have Dr F currently working within the Neurosurgery department, in a London hospital.
-They share their personal anecdotes as a doctor within the NHS…
+This week we are in conversation with Dr F, currently working within the Neurosurgery department, in a London hospital.
+They share their personal anecdotes as a junior doctor within the NHS…

-The most significant unmet need is timely access to definitive care and rehabilitation.
-In neurosurgery, many patients present with conditions where early intervention can dramatically alter outcomes for example, spinal cord compression, brain tumours and hydrocephalus.
-Yet, delays are common at multiple points: primary care referral, imagining and theatre availability due to a shortage of beds or competing emergencies.
-There are ways around this where you “bluelight” the patients requiring urgent intervention in the event of a bed shortage, but that still burdens the workforce to arrange for beds in impossible situations.
+Timely access to definitive care and rehabilitation.
+In neurosurgery, many patients present with conditions where early intervention can dramatically alter outcomes for example, spinal cord compression and brain tumours.
+Yet, delays are common at multiple points: primary care referral, imaging and theatre availability due to a shortage of beds or competing emergencies.
+There are ways around this where you can “bluelight” the patients requiring urgent intervention in the event of a bed shortage, but that still burdens the workforce to arrange for beds in impossible situations.

-An equally important, and often overlooked, challenge is the access to neuro-rehabilitation and social support after the acute phase.
-Surgery is only one part of the journey.
-Many patients face prolonged waiting times for physiotherapy, occupational health or community neuro-rehabilitation.
+An equally important, and often overlooked, challenge is the access to neuro rehabilitation and social support after the acute phase.
+Surgery is only one part of the journey and patients face prolonged waiting times for follow-up physiotherapy, occupational health or community neuro rehabilitation.
 Often in our Acute Neurosurgery department this is exacerbated by repatriation delays to local hospitals, which subsequently impacts bed availability within the department.
 Without continued support, patients may never regain their baseline function, even if the surgery itself was technically successful.
 This phenomena disproportionately affects those without a strong family support system or financial resources to seek private rehabilitation.

 What part of your job feels needlessly difficult due to the structure of the UK healthcare system?